 The complexity of infectious disease dynamics in the environment calls for novel approaches.

 The overarching goal of the IDEAS program at UGA is to train young scientists to use leading-edge conceptual and methodological approaches to solve pressing infectious disease problems.
 Research perspectives on these disease systems at UGA range from single cells to whole ecosystems.
 The wide-ranging ecological approaches coupled with computational strengths in statistics and dynamic modeling provide the key ingredients to spur innovation in training and research.
 A major emphasis of the program is on tackling problems occurring at the interface of different scales of biological organization: the culture at UGA lends itself to an atmosphere where students are enabled to work across disciplinary lines.
-As a consequence, the program centers on collaborative mentoring of students.
-Each IDEAS trainee is co-mentored by two faculty mentors who approach research at different levels of ecological interactions.

 For more information about the kinds of research our trainers are doing, please click here.